This page contains the complete documentation for pbqff as a single HTML

 pbqff will only read the output energy if it is named pbqff

-and displayed in the output using the show
+and displayed in the output using the show directive.
+For

 simple calculations, this can be achieved using an expression

-, followed by thte show
+like pbqff=energy, followed by thte show line in

 the example above.
 However, for F12 calculations in particular, it's